asinn826/OSCON-openshift/README.md

 ## Prerequisites:
 For this lab, you will need the following:
-1. A GitHub account (if you don't have one, this lab is still doable but becomes much simpler - you won't be able to use the fancy automated Git deployment)
+1. A GitHub account (if you don't have one, this lab is still doable but becomes less interesting - you won't be able to use the fancy automated Git deployment)
     - You can sign up for a GitHub account [here](https://github.com/join).
 It takes less than a minute!
 1. Visual Studio Code installed (already done for you in the lab machine)
 1. An OpenShift Origin cluster (predeployed for you)